- Terms and conditions for visiting our websites;

 - the right to demand rectification of incorrect or incomplete data;

-- the right to demand erasure of Users' own data;
+- the right to demand erasure of own data;

-- the right to demand the restriction of data processing of the User's own data;
+- to object to the processing of own data;

-Customers have the right to withdraw consent they have previously given at any time with future effect.
-In certain cases, customers may also object to the processing of personal data (for instance, where your data is processed in connection with advertising).
+Customers have the right to withdraw given consent at any time with future effect.
+In certain cases, customers may also object to the processing of data (for instance, where your data is processed in connection with advertising).
 However, processing activities carried out in the past on the basis of consent do not become unlawful as a result of the client's withdrawal of consent.

-In cases where data processing is absolutely necessary in order to provide the service or to perform the card contract (e.g. data processing for risk purposes), withdrawal of consent is not possible.
-In such cases, such data processing may only be ended by terminating the card contract relationship.
+In cases where data processing is absolutely necessary in order to provide the service or perform the payment card contract (for example data processing for risk purposes), withdrawal of consent is not possible.
+In such cases, such data processing may only be ended by terminating the payment card contractual relationship.

 2.1.1 What data are disclosed by Users?